Turkcell/Obsolete_Curio_android_SDK_Eclipse/README.md

 Curio SDK uses [Google Ad Id](https://developer.android.com/google/play-services/id.html), so its dependent to **Google Play Services**.
 You should add Play Services library project to your application project.

 You can learn more detail on how to integrate your application project with Play Services [here on Google's documentation](https://developer.android.com/google/play-services/setup.html).

+Also you should edit project.properties file in the SDK to point correct path to Play Services library project:

+	android.library.reference.1=path/to/playservices/project/google-play-services_lib

 ##Usage: